 Jacobite Rose in Detail

 The final Jacobite Rose Hat Set and Cardigan have been out on three different shoots.
-The Hat Set was photographed by itself at a favourite loch in the middle of the Lewis moor.
+The Hat Set was photographed on Emma by a favourite loch in the middle of the Lewis moor.

 The full set was photographed on Iona on her croft where she wore it along with a Sea Ivory Staran pullover and Machair Kelpie's Tears shawl.